symblai/symbl-docs/docs/api-reference/getting-conversation-intelligence.md

 &nbsp;&nbsp;[Step 2: Get Conversation Intelligence with Conversation API.](#2-get-conversation-intelligence-with-conversation-api)

-### 1. Process conversation with Real-time OR Async API
+### Step 1: Process conversation with Real-time OR Async API
 ---
 You can process your text, audio or video conversation with Symbl using:
 - [Real-time APIs](#real-time-apis) for connecting Symbl on live audio and video conversations<br/>